Registration NOW open for the Best of ASRM and ESHRE 2025 !

 Frequently asked EFRM questions

-• There is no prescribed path to preparation but in general, a candidate who has worked in a busy Reproductive Medicine unit for 2 years or more will be adequately experienced to pass the exam.
+• There is no prescribed path to preparation but in general, an applicant who has worked in a busy Reproductive Medicine unit for 2 years or more will be adequately experienced to pass the exam.

 • Ideally, regular attendance at the ESHRE Annual Meeting will provide a comprehensive background of research and modern knowledge across the spectrum of essential clinical management approaches.
 In addition, relevant ESHRE campus workshops are held on several occasions throughout the year supplemented by e-learning access to webinars and online learning platforms hosted on the ESHRE website.

-• A candidate should ensure with their Head of Centre/Tutor that all or the vast majority of the written ESHRE syllabus has been covered over the preceding 2 years.
+• A applicant should ensure with their Head of Centre/Tutor that all or the vast majority of the written ESHRE syllabus has been covered over the preceding 2 years.

-• Every face to face Fellow/Tutor interview should map out educational milestones and target achievement on a continuous basis , as recorded by the candidate in their logbook.
+• Every face to face Fellow/Tutor interview should map out educational milestones and target achievement on a continuous basis, as recorded by the applicant in their logbook.

 • ESHRE prepares guidelines on reproduction issues, which guide practitioners in dealing with everyday problems.